Faculty & Staff Detail

 B.S.Pharm., University of Buffalo

-Dr. Karl G. Williams serves as Professor and Vice Chair of Pharmacy Practice and has been a member of the Wegmans School of Pharmacy faculty since 2007.
+Dr. Karl Gerard Williams serves as professor and vice chair of Pharmacy Practice and has been a member of the Wegmans School of Pharmacy faculty since 2007.
 He teaches courses in Pharmacy Law, Ethics, and Counseling.
+His continuing professional mission is to improve public health through direct patient education; enabling patients to identify therapeutic effect, recognize and manage side-effects, and achieve success in pharmacotherapy.

 Prior to joining St John Fisher College, Dr. Williams served on the faculty at the University of Wyoming School of Pharmacy and St. John’s University College of Pharmacy and Allied Health.
-In addition, Professor Williams has extensive experience as a clinician, manager, and administrator, and has developed numerous programs including sterile compounding, risk management, and ethical corporate compliance.
+In addition, he has maintained clinical and administrative practice for over 30 years at Myers Community Hospital, Moses Ludington Hospital, Mckesson Medication Management, and Little Falls Hospital.

-Dr. Williams earned his B.S. in Pharmacy from the State University of New York at Buffalo.
-In addition, he holds an M.S. from the University of Rochester Toxicology Training Program, J.D. from the University of Kentucky, and an LL.M. in Law and Technology from Syracuse University.
+Williams earned his B.S. in Pharmacy from the State University of New York at Buffalo.
+In addition, he has earned an M.S. from the University of Rochester Toxicology Training Program, J.D. from the University of Kentucky, and an LL.M. in Law and Technology from Syracuse University.

-He has authored over 100 scholarly works with interests relating to pharmacy practice including law, regulation, civil rights, labor, criminal, administrative, and education.
+He has authored over 100 scholarly works with interests relating to patient safety, risk minimization, professional practice, civil rights, labor, ethical corporate management, and education.
 Dr. Williams is a contributing member of the Editorial Board of the Journal of Pharmacy Practice.
-He is licensed to practice pharmacy in New York, Kentucky, the New England states, and Pennsylvania, and is admitted to practice of law in New York and Kentucky.
+He is licensed to practice pharmacy in New York, Kentucky, the New England states, and Pennsylvania, and is admitted to the practice of law in New York and Kentucky.